Blechynden Terrace Park

 Blechynden Terrace Park or Blechynden Gardens is a park in Southampton, Hampshire, England.
 It lies within the remains of the Emperia Building, which was destroyed by German bombing during World War II.

-As part of a 2018 beautification scheme. a 4.9m steel arch was placed over the main path through the park.
+As part of a 2018 beautification scheme. a 4.9m corten steel arch was placed over the main path through the park.
 The arch is in part meant to act as a memorial to the Southampton Blitz.
 Paths through the park were surfaced with rubber crumb and a screen was erected to block the view of a neighbouring car-park.
 The screen is made of corten steel and shows the Southampton shoreline prior to land reclamation in the area.